 How Long Will It Take to Recover Damages?

-Each case is unique.
+Personal injury cases are all unique.
 Some settle quickly, while others drag on for months.
 When a case goes to trial, it could take even longer to get a date on the court's docket.
 In short, there's no way to know how long it could take to recover damages in your Alpharetta car accident case.

 Our attorneys understand your desire to wrap up your case and get your money as soon as possible.
 This is our goal, too.
 However, we will not sacrifice a fair settlement for a quick one.
 This is why some cases take longer than others.
 Generally, an insurance payout takes less time than going to court.